gsuttie/AzureResources/Useful Links/README.md

 Azure Tips
 * Tips for learning Azure in the New Year - https://azure.microsoft.com/en-us/blog/tips-for-learning-azure-in-the-new-year/
 * Azure Tips and Tricks – https://microsoft.github.io/AzureTipsAndTricks/
+* Use this to learn KQL - portal.loganalytics.io/demo

 Fun Stuff